raspberrypilearning/comic-character/en/step_3.md

 --- task ---

-Add the html for creating the appearance description section.
+Add the HTML for creating the appearance description section.

 --- code ---
 ---